jakubnabrdalik/jakubnabrdalik.github.io/_posts/2020-01-21-Books-on-my-shelf.md

 For example, Josh Long latest book *“Reactive Spring”* is a very well written book, but:

 1. It’s not a book to learn reactive programming in Reactor from (Reactor docs are much more detailed and just as well written)
-1. It’s not a book to learn hot to design reactive systems (that would be *Reactive Design Patterns* by Dr Roland Kuhn)
+1. It’s not a book to learn how to design reactive systems (that would be *Reactive Design Patterns* by Dr Roland Kuhn)

 It’s a book for people who need an overview of how Spring ecosystem of libraries support reactive programming, without any prior knowledge.
 And it excels at that.
 But that’s a very specific group.